ceph/ceph/doc/man/8/ceph-kvstore-tool.rst

     database--use this only as a last resort!

 :command:`stats`
-    Prints statistics from of underlying key-value database.
+    Prints statistics from underlying key-value database.
 This is only for informative purposes.
     Format and information content may vary between releases.
 For RocksDB information includes compactions stats, performance counters, memory usage and internal RocksDB stats.